ElNakh/ElNakh/README.md

 - 🎯 Interests: All fields in tech: in particular software engineering, AI and ML, as well as  cybersecurity.

 ---
+## Experience
+**💻 Fullstack Web Development Intern: July 2025 - August 2025 (2 Months)**
+  - Adapted Figma designs into responsive webpages using HTML, CSS, and JavaScript along with the BootStrap framework.
+  - Learned and used the MVC architecture with .NET EFCore.
+---

 ## Technical Skills